Frequently Asked Questions

 What is the RCA?

 The RCA is a regulatory body that oversees gas and electric utilities in Alaska to ensure safety, adequate service, and reasonable rates.
 Many actions by regulated entities, such as rate changes by utilities, must be approved by the RCA to ensure that customers are treated fairly.
-RCA commissioners are appointed by the State of Alaska Legislature.
+RCA commissioners are appointed for six-year terms by the Governor and confirmed by the Alaska Senate.

 How does the RRC interface with the RCA?